anikdascodes/data-storage-pipeline-anik/2025EM1100026/ecommerce_seller_recommendation/local/README.md

 ## Recommendation Algorithm

-The system uses the following logic to generate recommendations:
+The system implements the following logic to generate recommendations:

 1. **Aggregate Sales Data**
    - Combine company sales and competitor sales by item_id